open-voice-interoperability/website/site/content/events/vitalis-2022-conference.md

   within the healthcare space.<br></br>The Open Voice Network (OVON) is proud to partner with the Intelligent Health Association (IHA) on this special Voice @ Vitalis program.
-The event will feature Members, Ambassadors, and Industry Advisors from the Open Voice Network and the Intelligent Health Association.<a target="_blank" rel="noopener noreferrer" href="https://vitalis.nu/hem/konferens/voicevitalis/"> Click here</a> for the full program schedule and to register for the Vitalis 2022 Conference.
+The event will feature Members, Ambassadors, and Industry Advisors from the Open Voice Network and the Intelligent Health Association.
+  <a target="_blank" rel="noopener noreferrer"
+  href="https://vitalis.nu/hem/konferens/voicevitalis/">Click here</a> for the
+  full program schedule and to register for the Vitalis 2022 Conference.
 If you are unable to attend, you may find the recorded presentations from each speaker below.